Anywhererealestate/bspk-ui/GUIDELINES.md

 - Every Component gets a JSDoc.
 - Use `function Component() {}` over `const Component = () => {}`.
 This is honestly just a preference, looks cleaner.
-- Every Component get a Bespoke Name: `ComponentX.bspkName = 'ComponentX'`.
-It should be the same name as the Component.

 ## Styles